Looking for Something?

 Category Archives: Books – 1st Editions

-We have loads and loads of history and military books – close to 1,000 of them!
-My Johnny was a major history and military buff, and had acquired a great collection for the shop just before he tragically passed away. … Continue reading
+We have loads and loads of history and military books – at least 1,200 of them, and possibly more because I’m still unpacking boxes from a huge load we just got in!
+My Johnny was a major history and military … Continue reading

 A Treasury of American Prints, edited by Thomas Craven.
 1st edition.
 1939.
 Subject/Topic: “A selection of One Hundred Etchings and Lithographs by the Foremost Living American Artists”.
 It’s a spiral bound hard cover with all pages fully intact.
 Each piece … Continue reading